LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

      --stringparam url https://github.com/LogtalkDotOrg/logtalk3/blob/master \
      -o coverage_report.html coverage_report.xml

 Note that the URL should be a permanent link (i.e. it should include the commit SHA1).
-It’s also necessary to suppress the local path prefix in the generated ``coverage_report.xml`` file.
+It's also necessary to suppress the local path prefix in the generated ``coverage_report.xml`` file.
 For example:

 ::